AxelHuon/hawk/README.md

 - - **Atomic Design:**
     - `Atoms`: The smallest, basic building blocks of the application, such as buttons, input fields, or any other standalone UI elements.
     - `Molecules`: Groups of atoms bonded together to represent slightly more complex UI components, like a search box combining a text input atom with a button atom.
     - `Organisms`: Complex UI components consisting of groups of molecules and possibly atoms as well.
-Examples include entire sections of a page like a header.<br>
+Examples include entire sections of a page like a header.

   <br>Also put the style in `styled-components` inside a file like `component-name.style.ts`